How Long Can Chickens Go Without Food?

 Reduced Egg Production

-When a chicken does not have enough nutrients to stay healthy, the first thing she’ll do is reduce or completely stop egg production.
+When a hen does not have enough nutrients to stay healthy, she’ll first reduce or completely stop egg production.
 She needs the nutrients to stay alive instead of using them to produce eggs.

 When a hen is still laying eggs but has no more access to any food source, she’ll start to eat her own (or other hens’) eggs.
 Egg eating is a tough habit to unlearn, so in this case, it’s better to prevent than to cure.